-Article Dans Une Revue Trends in Ecology and Evolution Année : 2019
+Article Dans Une Revue Trends in Ecology & Evolution Année : 2019

 The Latitudinal Diversity Gradient: Novel Understanding through Mechanistic Eco-evolutionary Models